Confinement and Deconfinement in Gauge Theories: A Quantum Field Theory: Novel Generalised Chemical Potentials

-~~It is usually discarded by treating $A_0$ as a classical field vanishing fast towards infinity and doing a partial integration.
+where $\mathrm{tr} ~\langle \cdots \rangle$ is over the Lie algebra indices as usual and $J_0$ is the Lie algebra valued charge density.
+It is usually discarded by treating $A_0$ as a classical field vanishing fast towards infinity and doing a partial integration.
 Then it becomes Gauss’s law and hence zero as an operator.

 ~~But $A_0$ need not vanish at infinity.
 It has become $\Xi$ in the current notation.

 ~~ The extra term in $H$ will not spoil the commutativity of spatial translation operators with $H$.
 But with $H$ as $P_0$ and with the usual unaltered spatial translation generators, $P_\mu +\mu Q( \Xi ) \delta_{\mu,0}$ will not transform as a four vector under Lorentz transformations : Lorentz symmetry is broken at the operator level But as the extra term does not affect equations of motion, the latter will maintain their covariance.